johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 # Reactive Forms

-_Reactive forms_ is an Angular technique for creating forms in a _reactive_ style.
+_Reactive forms_ is an Bangular technique for creating forms in a _reactive_ style.
 This guide explains reactive forms as you follow the steps to build a "Hero Detail Editor" form.